jtpaasch/basicargs/README.md

 The main parsing module is `Args.hs`.

-A custom set of options and handlers for those options are defined in `CLI.hs`.
+To use it, one must define a custom set of options and handlers.
+An example is shown in `CLI.hs`.

 Both `Args` and `CLI` are then imported into `Main.hs`, where the raw command line arguments are parsed with `parse`